julelang/jule/README.md

 <h2 id="cpp-interoperability">C++ Interoperability</h2>
 Jule is designed to be interoperable with C++.
 A C++ header file dependency can be added to the Jule code and its functions can be linked.
-It's pretty easy to write C++ code that is compatible with the Jule code compiled by the compiler.
+It's pretty easy to write C++ code that is compatible with the Jule code and compiled by the compiler.
 JuleC keeps all the C++ code it uses for Jule in its <a href="https://github.com/julelang/jule/tree/master/api">api</a> directory.
 This API makes it possible and easy to write C++ code that can be fully integrated into Jule.
 <ol></ol> <!-- for space -->